ArjunAshok17/EcoSentinel/ECOSENTINEL.md

 ## Implementation ##
 ### High-Level Implementation ###
-EcoSentinel is not as much a product as it is a framework and pipeline, optmized to be expanded on in the future.
+EcoSentinel is not as much a product as it is a framework and pipeline, optimized to be expanded on in the future.
 In this pipeline, data flows from analysis to analysis, each point connected by API for our web app to fetch and display to users.

 The process begins with data flows from Earth Engine to our TensorFlow model to analyze.
 The data generated is then passed onto our multi-regressive model that conducts a time series analysis, forecasting deforestation.
 The results of this analysis is fed into risk calculation and then grade assignment programs, feeding data once again into our databases (for now just simple csv files).
 All the results will then be flowed into the web APP through API.